 One thing to note about Lens.com is that only certain items ship free.

 Lens.com has a money-back guarantee.
-In it, they state that they’ll refund your purchase price if you’re not happy with your purchase, but they also say that the box or contact vial must be unopened.
+They state that they’ll refund your purchase price if you’re unhappy with your purchase, but they also say that the box or contact vial must be unopened.
 You have 30 days to initiate a return from the shipping date.

 Under their hassle-free return policy, Lens.com promises to pay for the return shipping on unopened and unexpired boxes of contacts.
 You’ll need to contact them first before returning the lenses, so they can make sure everything is processed efficiently.